boylesoftware/x2node-tutorial/README.md

 This is a tutorial that shows how to develop a simple server-side application that provides a RESTful API to access data stored in a SQL database using _X2 Framework for Node.js_ (or simply _x2node_).

+The fully developed example project can be found in _/example_ folder.

 ## Table of Contents

 * [Introduction](#introduction)